kennethdsheridan/selfmade-techie/README.md

 ### Rust Courses

-1. [Rust Fundamentals by Duke University](https://www.classcentral.com/report/best-rust-courses/): This course welcomes learners of all levels, from the programming newbie to the pro.
+1. [Rust Fundamentals by Duke University](https://www.coursera.org/learn/rust-fundamentals): This course welcomes learners of all levels, from the programming newbie to the pro.
 It provides a solid foundation in Rust programming and develops proficiency in advanced concepts.

-2. [Introductory Course for the Curious by Linux Foundation](https://www.classcentral.com/report/best-rust-courses/): This course is perfect for those who wonder why they should learn Rust in addition to C or other legacy programming languages.
+2. [Best Rust Courses](https://www.classcentral.com/report/best-rust-courses/): This course is perfect for those who wonder why they should learn Rust in addition to C or other legacy programming languages.
 It covers the basic syntax of Rust, ways to fix and improve Rust code, and the Rust toolchain.

 3. [Comprehensive Rust by Google](https://google.github.io/comprehensive-rust/): This is a free Rust course developed by the Android team at Google.
 The course covers the full spectrum of Rust, from basic syntax to advanced topics like generics and error handling.